IslamAbukoush/DSL/README.md

      }
       // will output 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
      ```
+  - int terms of syntaxt, the `while` loop follows the same rules as the `if` statements, not following those will rules will cause an erorr.
+  - as stated before, it is not adivsed to declare variables inside of a loop, unless you are sure that it will run only one time, which would make it useless.

 4. **Arithmetic Operations:**
   - Employ `+`, `-`, `*`, `/`, and `^` for basic arithmetic.
      ```c
      int x = 3 ^ 2 + 3 * 2 * (5 - 2) / 6;
      ```
+  - Arithmetic operations are used to create expressions, an expression can be any combination of numbers, variables and operators.
+  - Expressions are used as conditions in `if` and `while` loops, or used as values for variables after evaluation, and are treated as numbers.
+  - Missing a bracket, missing a right or left operand in an operation, are examples of mistakes that will lead to an error.
+  - Arithmetic operators are parsed from left to right, to make it easier to deal with negative numbers, but that does not affect the order of operations nor the result.
 5. **Comparison and Logical Operators:**
   - Use `<`, `>`, `<=`, `>=`, `==`, `!=`, `and`, and `or` for comparisons.
      ```c